youssefkacimi/JSBasicsLab/README.md

-# Template Project for Labs
+# JSBasicsLab

-This project is a template for the lab sessions of the Master 2 IDOD course at the [University of Le Havre](https://www.univ-lehavre.fr).
+This project is a lab sessions of the Master 2 IDOD course at the [University of Le Havre](https://www.univ-lehavre.fr).

-The purpose of this template is to ease the completion and testing of labs.

 ## Assignment

-This section is a placeholder to describe the assignment for this lab.
-It should define what is expected of you.
+A series of unit tests have been written in the `test/test.js` file in order to test the features of a module created in `app/scripts/modules/js-basics.js`.
+At first the tests are failing.
+You have to complete the missing code in  `app/scripts/modules/js-basics.js` so that all the tests pass.
+You do not have to modify the tests.

 Knowing the assignment, follow the steps below in order to complete the lab.